top of page

-This dish is was created as an snack during evening cocktail hour.
-I was looking to make something that popped with flavor and would compliment almost any type of liquor.
-The very traditional Calcutta-style potatoes with poppy seeds, Posto, is a delicate dish with fresh flavors from the cilantro and green chilies.
-I do not grind all the poppy seeds, as is more traditional, as I love the crunch they have.
-In contrast, the Sri Lankan curry leaf chutney is intense, earthy and pops with deep flavor.
-The bitterness from the curry leaves are softened by the sauces and shallots.
-The author originally uses this sauce as a baste and sauce for grilled prawns, but I decided to repurpose it here.
+This dish was created as a snack during evening cocktail hour.
+I wanted to make something that popped with flavour and would complement almost any type of liquor.
+The very traditional Calcutta-style potatoes with poppy seeds, Posto, is a delicate dish with fresh flavours from the cilantro and green chillies.
+I do not grind all the poppy seeds, as is more traditional, as I love their crunch.
+In contrast, the Sri Lankan curry leaf chutney is intense and earthy and has a deep flavor.
+The sauces and shallots soften the bitterness from the curry leaves.
+The author originally used this sauce as a baste and sauce for grilled prawns, but I decided to repurpose it here.

-Together this dish is spectacular!
-The gentle fresh flavor of the potatoes are brought alive with the deeply flavored and earthy curry leaf chutney.
-You would think that they would be contrasting, but they compliment each other very well.
+Together, this dish is spectacular!
+The gentle, fresh flavour of the potatoes is brought alive with the deeply flavoured, earthy curry leaf chutney.
+You would think that they would be contrasting, but they complement each other very well.
 The wonderful texture of the crunchy poppy seeds makes this dish divine.
-Yamuna Devi's cookbook (more recipe here) is probably the first cookbook I bought when I moved to the US 30 years ago for my Ph.D.
-Over the years, I have cooked almost half the recipes, it is the cookbook that taught me technique, flavor profiles and always gave me a wonderful meal.
-This vegetarian cookbook is essential on any shelf, it is the bible of Indian vegetarian cuisine.
+Yamuna Devi's cookbook (more recipes here) is probably the first cookbook I bought when I moved to the US 30 years ago for my Ph.D.
+Over the years, I have cooked almost half the recipes.
+It is the cookbook that taught me techniques and flavour profiles and always gave me wonderful meals.
+This vegetarian cookbook is essential on any shelf; it is the bible of Indian vegetarian cuisine.

-In contrast Peter Kuruvita's cookbook (more recipes here) is a more recent addition to my shelf and is true hidden gem of beautiful flavors from the South East asian islands.
-The recipes are tropical, fun and take us back to the beaches and sea.
-A wonderful cookbook from a master chef that explores the diverse flavors of this region.
+Peter Kuruvita's second cookbook is a more recent addition to my shelf and is a true hidden gem of beautiful flavours from the Southeast Asian islands.
+The recipes are tropical and fun and take us back to the beaches and sea.
+This wonderful cookbook from a master chef explores this region's diverse flavours.

 For the Potatoes: